dennisja/wadle/README.md

 The words are split into good and bad words to make the game safe for all players.
 If you find a word in the good words list that might be offensive and considered nasty/obscene in a particular language.
 Please move it to the bad words list and create a pull request.

 A word cannot be in both the good words and bad words list,it should only be in one of them.

+> For easy identification of words.
+They should be added in alphabetical order

 ### Word sources